straal/straal-ios/README.md

 }
 ```

->Please remember to confiigure app links in order to automatically handle 3DS operations.
+>Please remember to configure app links in order to automatically handle 3DS operations.
 You can verify your setup [here](https://branch.io/resources/aasa-validator/).

 ## Installation